-Discover the regeneration, hidden gems and history of East London, backdrop to the London 2012 Games.
+Discover the regeneration, hidden gems and history of East London.

 This vibrant and creative part of London offers a wealth of attractions, great food and exciting places to explore.
 Here are our suggestions.

 High resolution images are available free of charge to media registering at www.londononview.com.

 09.00: Breakfast at St John Bread and Wine